dharple/detox/README.md

 # Overview

-`detox` is a program that renames files to make them easier to work with under Unix and related operating systems.
+`detox` is a program that renames files to make them easier to work with under Linux and other Unix-like operating systems.
 Spaces and various other unsafe characters (such as "`$`") get replaced with "`_`".
-ISO 8859-1 (Latin-1) characters can be transliterated to ASCII, as can UTF-8 characters.
+The upper portion of ISO-8859-1 (Latin-1) can be transcoded to UTF-8, as can CP-1252.

 More details are contained in the `detox.1` [man page].

 ---

 # Notice for Package Maintainers

-Version 2 adds a new dependency for package builds: `pkg-config` or `pkgconf`.
+Version 2 and up have a new dependency for package builds: `pkg-config` or `pkgconf`.

 You may also need to add a dependency on `libtool`.
 Please let me know if you do, by creating an [issue].
 I'll update the docs accordingly.